 51GB.
 Supply of flunitrazepam

-(1) Notwithstanding regulations 51B to 51F, a medical practitioner shall not supply flunitrazepam or issue, write or authorise a prescription for flunitrazepam for a person unless that practitioner has been authorised in writing to do so in relation to that particular person by the Commissioner of Health.
+(1) Notwithstanding regulations 51B to 51F, a medical practitioner shall not supply flunitrazepam or issue, write or authorise a prescription for flunitrazepam for a person unless that practitioner has been authorised in writing to do so in relation to that particular person by the CEO.

-(2) The Commissioner of Health shall give the authorisation an identifying number (in this regulation called “the HDWA Authorisation No.”).
+(2) The CEO shall give the authorisation an identifying number (in this regulation called “the HDWA Authorisation No.”).

-(3) In an authorisation given under subregulation (1), the Commissioner of Health may specify that any one or more of the conditions and restrictions set out below apply, namely —
+(3) In an authorisation given under subregulation (1), the CEO may specify that any one or more of the conditions and restrictions set out below apply, namely —

 (a) that the prescription be issued by or the treatment be administered by the medical practitioner specified in the authorisation;